dkaushik94/Gitlab-Jenkins/README.md

 ### 4. Webhook creation

-`webhook_test.py` runs the jenkins_job_fetch.py to add webhooks for each jenkins job associated with the gitlab repo.
 Now once webhooks are setup, we push a sample text file to one of the repo and then check if there was an increment in the build number for the corresponding jenkins job.